HerreraManuel/Group1/README.md

     repository from Git.
 This will allow us to pull all files from the given Git url and save it to a destination.

+    In addition to JGit, Apache Commons IO 2.6 was utilized for it's file traversal methods.

 <a name="overview"></a>
 ##### 1.5 Overview